 - 1 Open the /etc/opt/novell/sentinel/config/event-router.properties file in a text editor.
 This is the default location of the file. - 2 Change esecurity.router.event.rawdata.send=true to esecurity.router.event.rawdata.send=false. - 3 Save the file, then restart the Collector Manager.

-5.1.2 Event Data
+6.1.2 Event Data

 Event data is created as a result of a Collector parsing and normalizing raw data.
-For more information about event processing and parsing, see Chapter 6, "Configuring Data Collection," on page 119.
-Raw data is subject to filtering rules set up on the event source, Connector, and Collector, so event data can be dropped, if necessary.
-Event data is dropped when you define the event routing rules.
-For more information, see Chapter 8, "Configuring Event Routing Rules," on page 149.
+For more information about event processing and parsing, see Chapter 7, "Configuring Agentless Data Collection," on page 79.